nmanley73/Tasks-Fundamentals/README.md

 ### Code Solution:
 - Firstly the input is defined in the variable l.               l = ['A', 'A', 'B', 'C', 'A']
-- The function counts is defined using the keword def.          def counts(l):
+- The function counts is defined using the keyword def.         def counts(l):
 - A for loop used to iterate each item in the list              for i in range(0, len(l)):
 - Return gets a value from the function                         return dict((x,l.count(x)) for x in sorted(set (l)))
-- Dict creates a dictionary for the out put to be displayed     dict((x,l.count(x))
+- Dict() creates a dictionary for the output to be displayed    dict((x,l.count(x))
 - Sorted function sorts the dictionary in alphabetical order    sorted(set (l)))

 *A list of strings